sherg4362/dc_characters/README.md

 # DcCharacters

+This CLI App explores who is who in the Justice League basic rooster.
+It utilizes the DC Universe website (https://www.dccomics.com/).
+On the start the app scrapes the site to for the basic rooster information.

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/dc_characters`.
 To experiment with that code, run `bin/console` for an interactive prompt.

 TODO: Delete this and the text above, and describe your gem